Arrington Jones

-Arrington Jones III (born February 16, 1959) is a former American football running back who played one season with the San Francisco 49ers of the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the fifth round of the 1981 NFL Draft.
-He played college football at Winston-Salem State University and attended John Marshall High School in Richmond, Virginia.
-Jones was also a member of the Washington Federals of the United States Football League (USFL).
-He was a member of the San Francisco 49ers team that won Super Bowl XVI and has been a coach on several collegiate teams.
+Arrington Jones III (born February 16, 1959) is an American former professional football running back who played one season with the San Francisco 49ers of the National Football League (NFL).
+He was selected by the 49ers in the fifth round of the 1981 NFL draft after playing college football at Winston-Salem State University.

-College career
+Early life

+Jones attended John Marshall High School in Richmond, Virginia.

 Jones played for the Winston-Salem State Rams of Winston-Salem State University from 1978 to 1981.

 Professional career

-Jones was selected by the San Francisco 49ers of the NFL with the 122nd pick in the 1981 NFL Draft.
-He played in one game for the 49ers during the 1981 season.
-He fumbled two kickoff returns of the opening game of the 1981 season at Detroit, site of the Super Bowl that season.
+Jones was selected by the San Francisco 49ers of the NFL with the 122nd pick in the 1981 NFL draft.
+He fumbled two kickoff returns in the opening game of the 1981 season at Detroit.
 He was released after that game and never played another NFL game.

-The 49ers won Super Bowl XVI against the Cincinnati Bengals on January 24, 1982.
+Jones signed with the Denver Broncos on February 12, 1982.
+He was released on July 21, 1982, after failing a physical.

-Jones was a member of the USFL's Washington Federals during the 1983 off-season.
+On November 3, 1982, Jones was signed by the USFL's Washington Federals for the 1983 USFL season.
 He was released by the Federals on February 22, 1983.

+Jones signed with the 49ers again on April 1, 1983.
+He was later released on August 10, 1983.

+Jones signed with the Indianapolis Colts on May, 25, 1984, but was later released.